General

 Diseases that are spread to people by mosquitoes include Zika virus, West Nile virus, Chikungunya virus, dengue, and malaria.

-READ ALSO: Is responsive or adaptive better?
+READ ALSO: Is it love you two or too?

 Can mosquitoes spread HIV to humans?